 Consider it part of your treatment.
 Self-care is very much part of your treatment.
 The most important part in fact.
 The part we have control over.
 Part of that is handling our stress and mood regulation.

 Hobbies have physical health benefits.
 Research has found that engaging in enjoyable activities during down time were associated with lower blood pressure, total cortisol, waist circumference, and body mass index.
 Engaging in these activities also correlated to higher levels of positive psychosocial states and lower levels of depression and negative affect.
 Hobbies are good for your mind and your body. positively present

 Sometimes people feel guilty about spending time on their hobby or activity rather than something productive like a household chore.
 Remember, Self-care is important.
 Don’t let anyone tell you otherwise.
-We need to moderate our around the house work.
+We need to moderate ourselves around the housework and yardwork.
 Our work.
 This is for our self-care.
 Mental and emotional wellbeing.
-Stress relieve.
+Stress reliever.
 While it is not Necessary, it does help us feel better about everything and that counts for so much.
 Thinking about suffering all the time, in that headspace, is not where we want to be stuck.

 It is vital to remember that other aspects of our lives like socializing and hobbies are important to maintain our well-being.
 We cannot expend all our energy on the things we Have to do, with nothing left for ourselves.
 When that happens we end up saying ‘I have an existence, not a life’.
 We all need to have some sort of balance.
 So do your thing and don’t feel guilty about it.
 We are as human as everyone else.
 We deserve the same efforts to our personal life and well-being as everyone else.